geersch/nestjs-getting-started/docs/05-authentication.md

 yarn add @types/passport-jwt
 ```

 Add a file called `jwt.strategy.ts` to the authentication module.
-Like the local strategy the `JwtStrategy` extends from `PassportStrategy` and specifies the strategy is uses.
+Like the local strategy, the `JwtStrategy` extends from `PassportStrategy` and specifies the strategy is uses.
 This time we do pass some custom configuration to the Passport strategy.
 We must tell it the secret that was used to sign the tokens so that it can validate the incoming tokens.
 We also tell the Passport strategy where it can find the JWT token in the request.
-In our case it will be extracted from the authorization header.
+In our case, it will be extracted from the authorization header.
 The configuration is injected via the constructor and the Passport configuration is passed the `super()` invocation.

 When the token is validated, the `validate()` method is called and the payload of the token is passed to it.
 We take this data and convert it back into an `AuthenticationUser` instance.
 Voila, we have now authenticated our user via a JWT token.